adamghill/django-unicorn.com/source/loading-states.md

 # Loading States

-Because `Unicorn` requires an AJAX request for any component updates, it is helpful to provide some context to the user that an action is happening.
+`Unicorn` requires an AJAX request for any component updates, so it is helpful to provide some context to the user that an action is happening.

 ## Toggling Elements